FBI Biometric Database

-Criminal records and arrests: Non-criminal justice agencies and individuals may request a limited criminal history (including arrests) of an applicant for employment.
+Criminal records and arrests: Non-criminal justice agencies and individuals may request a limited criminal history (including arrests) of an candidate for employment.

 A non-criminal justice organization or individual that receives a limited criminal history may not use it for purposes other than those stated in the request, or that deny any civil right to which the subject is entitled.

-Employers are prohibited from asking an employee, contract employee, or applicant whether the person’s criminal records have been sealed or restricted.
+Employers are prohibited from asking an employee, contract employee, or candidate whether the person’s criminal records have been sealed or restricted.
 An employer which violates this subsection commits a Class B infraction.

 Any person who knowingly or intentionally uses limited criminal history for any purpose not authorized by statute commits a Class A misdemeanor.